Chinese, Philippine Coast Guard Vessels Collide in Disputed Waters

 In two statements published on Chinese social media platforms, Gan Yu, the spokesperson for the Chinese Coast Guard, said MMOV 3002 had “intruded” the sea area near Sabina Shoal in the Spratly Islands despite warnings from the Chinese side.

-Gan claimed MMOV 3002 caused the incident by approaching a Chinese Coast Guard vessel “in a dangerous manner and deliberately charging into it,” adding that the Philippines should take full responsibility.
+Gan claimed that MMOV 3002 caused the incident by approaching a Chinese Coast Guard vessel “in a dangerous manner and deliberately charging into it,” adding that the Philippines should take full responsibility.

-Gan also reiterated the Chinese regime’s territorial claim over the Spratly Islands and the surrounding sea areas, and warned the Philippines against what he called “intrusion, provocation, smearing, and sensationalizing.”
+Gan also reiterated the Chinese regime’s territorial claim over the Spratly Islands and the surrounding sea areas and warned the Philippines against what he called “intrusion, provocation, smearing, and sensationalizing.”

 In response, the Philippines said MMOV 3002 had “encountered aggressive and dangerous maneuvers from eight Chinese maritime forces” in a statement posted on social media platform X.